Pasindu741/customer-churn-analysis/README.md

 # Customer Churn Analysis for a Telecommunications Company

 ## Overview
 This project analyzes customer churn for a telecommunications company named SpeedyCall.
-The study focuses on identifying customer groups with higher churn risk and providing business recommendations to improve customer retention.
+The aim was to identify customer groups with higher churn risk and provide business recommendations to improve customer retention.

 ## Dataset
 The analysis was based on customer churn data containing 7,043 customers.